 These are conflicting images: A laid-back, mellow, "no problem, man" society contrasted with an underbelly of aggression.
 Jamaica has one of the highest murder rates in the world.
-There were 1,428 murders in 2010 -- a decline from 1,682 in 2009 [source: Wignall].
+There were 1,463 murders in 2021, one of the highest homicide rates in the world [source: Statista].
 Much of this is fueled by inner-city gang violence.

-The poverty rate is also high, 20 percent in 2010 [source: Thame] while the 2010 unemployment rate was 13 percent [source: Jamaica Observer].
+The poverty rate is also high, 23 percent in 2020 while the 2021 unemployment rate was 9 percent [sources: UNAIDS, Macrotrends].
 The combination of poverty and crime has fueled widespread emigration.
 In fact, an astounding 85 percent of college-educated Jamaicans have emigrated [source: Trading Economics].
 There are probably as many Jamaicans living outside of Jamaica as there are on the island.
 And this has helped spread Jamaican culture abroad.

 Despite these conflicting images, Jamaicans always go home to visit -- and tourists come in droves.
 All told, Jamaica is one of the most naturally beautiful places you'll ever see.
 It will get under your skin and you can't let go of it.
 That said, Jamaica is a study in contrasts and always will be.

 The island's history may help explain why: Christopher Columbus "discovered" Jamaica in 1494.
 The island was originally populated by the Taino Indians, who were wiped out when Spain colonized it in the 1500s.
 In 1655, England captured the island and imported large numbers of African slaves to work the sugar plantations.
 After slavery was abolished, England imported Chinese and Indian indentured servants to the island.
-Jamaica won independence from England in 1962 [source: CIA World Factbook], but the racial melting pot that came from past colonization created an entirely new culture -- and a new set of cultural traditions.
+Jamaica won independence from England in 1962, but the racial melting pot that came from past colonization created an entirely new culture -- and a new set of cultural traditions.

 We'll start by introducing you to some of these traditions firsthand, courtesy of the writer, who was born in Jamaica.
 Let's start with the holidays.